 25. Can a next-of-kin receive Academic Information for a Deceased Student?

 FERPA's protection of personally-identifiable information in the education record ends upon the death of a student or alumnus.
-Within the first year following the death of a student or alumnus, TCSPP will release the educational records of the deceased student to the following individuals, upon written request:
+Within the first year following the death of a student or alumnus, TCSPP will release the education records of the deceased student to the following individuals, upon written request:

-- If the student submitted a signed FERPA – Student Authorization Release Form which designated the person(s) eligible to request and/or receive educational records, the information will be released to the individual named on that form.
+- If the student submitted a signed FERPA – Student Authorization Release Form which designated the person(s) eligible to request and/or receive education records, the information will be released to the individual named on that form.

 - The decedent's next of kin.
 The request must be accompanied by official documentation.